matsumonkie/matsumonkie.github.io/_posts/2016-01-27-reader-monad.markdown

 multiplyAndAdd 3 -- 20
 {% endhighlight %}

-This brings us to the Reader Monad which does exactly the same thing with some aditional useful functions
+Which brings us to the Reader Monad which does exactly the same thing with some aditional useful functions

 **Monad Reader typeclass**

+This is the Reader implementation:
 {% highlight haskell %}
 newtype Reader r a = Reader { runReader :: r -> a }